kwaldenphd/python-anaconda/lab-procedure.md

   print('Would you like a banana?')
 ```

-<blockquote>QL: Explain what this program will output and why.</blockquote>
+<blockquote>QM: Explain what this program will output and why.</blockquote>

 # Task 9: Gathering Input